chadek/tec_test/README.md

 Video treatment is handled by a bash script.
 How does it work ?

 Uploads folder contains a set of mailboxes.
-Each mailbox is use for one type of video conversion (codec and scale).
+Each mailbox is used for one type of video conversion (codec and scale).
-**cron_like.sh** will call a process to check those mailboxes.
+**cron_like.sh** will call a process to check these mailboxes.
 If mailboxes are not empty, it will **start converting the video** and store results in output mailboxes.
 When converting is done, the **input file is removed** and the **database is updated with metadata**.
 There is physically one incoming video into the **input_mp4_1080p mailbox** which is **linked** to the others mailboxes.
 A file in folder is the trigger for processing on next mailbox check.

 **bin/cron_task.sh** performs a video conversion to output directory for given format and scale.
 Then it removes input file.